trickerer01/Ruxx/README.md

 - **ERROR**: if you see this the download process may fail, Ruxx can only retry the failed action, in most cases that's enough

 ### Technical info
 Ruxx is written is Python (3.7).
-Lines of code: 8100+.
-Executables are built using PyInstaller (4.7 for Windows, 3.6 for Linux)
+Lines of code: 8000+.
+Executables built using PyInstaller (5.8 for Windows, 3.6 for Linux)

 ### Support
 Did I help you?
 Maybe you wish to return the favor